By Aayushi Bagga

 4) Set boundaries and be assertive: It is important to set healthy boundaries to manage the expectations of others so that it doesn’t end up distressing you.
 Then, seek help when you require it.

-Seek help from mental health professionals who can work with you to identify patterns of signals and behaviours of burnout.
+Seek help from mental health professionals who can work with you to identify patterns and symptoms of autistic burnout.
 In addition, you can reach out to our experts at connected minds for more information and tips on autism and autistic burnout.

 Aayushi is a counselling psychologist and a seasoned content writer on all things mental health.
 She holds a master’s degree in Counselling Psychology, and her interest lies in family and relationship counselling.
 Her passion for spreading mental health awareness is immeasurable.